Skip to content

 1500 Mbps - 1000 Mbps

-This is a gigabit internet speed range that is suitable for households with heavy internet usage and multiple users and devices connected.
+This is a Gigabit internet speed range that is suitable for heavy internet usage and multiple users and devices.

-For example, in a household with six users using WiFi simultaneously, a gigabit connection provides enough speed and bandwidth to support tasks such as:
+For example, in a household with six users, a Gigabit connection provides enough speed and bandwidth to support tasks such as:

 • Users A and B are gaming online on separate consoles: 200 Mbps

-• User C is on VR gaming with an Oculus Quest 2: 400 Mbps
+• User C is on VR gaming: 400 Mbps

-• User D is streaming 4K gameplay content on a desktop: 100 Mbps
+• User D is streaming 4K content on a desktop: 100 Mbps

 • User E is gaming on a mobile device: 10 Mbps